CUB'S Guide to Cell Phone Data Plans

 Unlike minutes and text messages, which are relatively easy to quantify, understanding data usage isn’t so simple.
 How many “megabytes” does it take to download a photo anyway?

-A megabyte is a unit for measuring data.
-Whenever you send an e-mail, download a photo, or view a Web page, your phone is sending or receiving data.
-When it comes to cell phones, 1 MB of data is equal to roughly one of the tasks below:
+A megabyte (MB) and the larger gigabyte (GB) are units for measuring data.
+Whenever you send an e-mail, download a photo, stream video, view a Web page, or post on social media, your phone is sending or receiving data.
+When it comes to cellphones, 1 MB of data is equal to roughly one of the tasks below:

-• Posting 3 photos to your Facebook page
+- Posting three photos to your Facebook page

 One gigabyte, which is about 1,000 megabytes, roughly equals one of the tasks below: